microsoft/rushstack.io-website/pages/api/ts-command-line.commandlineparameterprovider.defineintegerparameter.md

 ## CommandLineParameterProvider.defineIntegerParameter() method

-Defines a command-line parameter whose value is an integer.
+Defines a command-line parameter whose argument is an integer.

 <b>Signature:</b>